SethKauf/mta_service_delays/README.md

-# MTA Service Delays on the IRT Line
+# MTA Service Delays on the IRT Division
-A look at delays on the IRT Line<br>
+A look at delays on Subways in the IRT Division of the MTA, NYC's public transit authority<br>

 # Overview